Becoming an LFR

 Only those persons licensed as Fish Receivers are permitted to receive fish for the purpose of sale from commercial fishermen.
 Section 191 of the Fisheries Act 1996 restricts the disposal of commercially taken fish, aquatic life, and seaweed by commercial fishermen.

 To apply for a LFR licence the application form needs to be completed and submitted with the application fee.
 These applications can take several weeks to process as they are sent to the Ministry for Primary Industries for a recommendation.
 Applications and further information are available from FishServe.

 As an LFR you are required to adhere to very specific legal requirements with regard to documentation as well as completing an annual stocktake/inventory and an annual audit of your systems.

-The Ministry for Primary Industries have announced that the regulations to support their new digital monitoring initiative have now been passed.
-As per the new regulations, any returns recorded from the 1st of October 2017 by any Licensed Fish Receiver will need to be sumitted to FishServe electronically.
+The Fisheries (Reporting) Regulations 2017 require all Licensed Fish Receiver Returns to be submitted electronically.
+As per the regulations, any returns recorded from the 1st of October 2017 by any Licensed Fish Receivers need to be submitted to FishServe electronically.